faruktkgl/STM32ServoMotorControl/README.md

 - Keyboard arrow keys (↑, ↓, ←, →)

-- Serial communication with STM32 via an FTDI USB-to-Serial adapter (default: COM6, 115200 baud)
+- Serial communication with STM32 via an FTDI USB-to-Serial adapter

 - Live camera feed preview using OpenCV and a Logitech Brio 500 webcam